m2mt-l/IP_Subnet_Calculator/README.md

 This tab has the function of IPv4 subnet calculator.
 Input an IPv4 address, select a subnet and press CALCULATE button, then return the following values.

--   IP address
+-   IP Address
     Show the input address and selected subnet
--   Network address
+-   Network Address
--   Number of hosts
+-   Number of Hosts
     Show the number of hosts.
 This number is excluding the network address and broadcast address.
--   Broadcast address
+-   Broadcast Address
--   Subnet mask
+-   Subnet Mask
--   IP type
+-   IP Type
     Show the IP type, private or public
--   Network class
+-   Network Class
     Show the network class, A, B, C, D and E
--   IPv4 mapped address
+-   IPv4 Mapped Address
     Show the IPv4 mapped address based on RFC4291 section 2.5.5.2, for the usage refer to RFC4038
--   6to4 prefix
+-   6to4 Prefix
     Show the 6to4 prefix based on RFC3056

 ### IPv6 subnet